 | Chicago O’Hare (ORD) | Keflavik (KEF) | Daily (Peak Summer) / 3-4x Weekly |

-Newark (EWR): This is the main hub for Iceland flights.
-The trip takes about 5 to 6 hours.
-It is a very fast way for East Coast travelers to reach Europe.
+Newark (EWR): Newark is United’s primary hub for Iceland flights.
+The trip takes about 5.5 to 6 hours, making it one of the faster transatlantic options for East Coast travelers.

-Chicago (ORD): This route serves the Midwest.
-It usually runs daily during the busiest part of summer but may drop to a few times a week in the late spring or early fall.
-It is a great option if you are connecting from the Western U.S.
+Chicago (ORD): This route serves the Midwest and connects well for travelers flying in from the West.
+It runs daily during the peak summer weeks but drops to a few times weekly in late spring or early fall.
+Expect a flight time of roughly 7.5 to 8.5 hours from Chicago to Keflavik.

 Products Worth Considering